Are Soft Potatoes Still Good to Cook and Eat?

 Potassium (18%)

 Potatoes contain more potassium than bananas.
 This electrolyte promotes healthy muscle function and helps lower blood pressure by balancing itself with sodium.
-When your blood pressure stabilizes, the chance of heart disease and stroke decreases.

 Fiber (8%)